Back to National Guide

 What Affects the Cost

 • Fence length.
-A single side boundary of 15–20 metres is common in Sydney.
-Full perimeter replacements of 40–60 metres are larger jobs.
+A single side boundary of 15–20 metres is common across Sydney's suburbs.
+Full perimeter replacements of 40–60 metres are larger jobs with proportionally lower per-metre rates.

 • Timber species.
-Treated pine paling is the standard for boundary fences.
-Hardwood (ironbark, merbau) is used for street-facing or feature fences where appearance matters.
+Treated pine paling ($75–$120/m installed) is the standard for boundary fences.
+Hardwood ($180–$350/m) is chosen for street-facing or feature fences where appearance and longevity matter.
+Merbau is the most popular hardwood in Sydney, followed by ironbark.

 • Fence height.
 1.8 metres is standard for rear and side boundaries.
-Front fences in most Sydney council areas are capped at 1.0–1.2 metres.
+Front fences in most Sydney council areas are capped at 1.0–1.2 metres for solid styles.

 • Access.
-Narrow side passages in inner-west terraces and semis mean materials carried by hand rather than dropped off by truck.
+Narrow side passages in inner-west terraces and semis mean materials carried by hand rather than dropped off by truck, adding labour time.

 A 15-metre treated pine paling fence on a flat suburban block with easy access and no gate sits toward $2,000.
-A full-boundary hardwood fence across a sloping Marrickville block with driveway gates, old fence removal, and tight access pushes toward $10,000.
+A full-boundary hardwood fence across a sloping block with driveway gates, old fence removal, sandstone rock-breaking, and tight side access pushes toward $10,000.

 Sydney-Specific Considerations

 Inner-west shared boundaries.
-Newtown, Marrickville, Enmore, Stanmore.
+Newtown, Marrickville, Enmore, Stanmore, and Dulwich Hill.
 Terrace and semi-detached homes share boundaries with one or two neighbours.
-The NSW Dividing Fences Act 1991 requires neighbours to share the cost of a "sufficient" dividing fence equally.
+Under the NSW Dividing Fences Act 1991, neighbours must share the cost of a "sufficient" dividing fence equally.
 You can upgrade beyond the sufficient standard (e.g. hardwood instead of pine), but you can only recover half the cost of the basic option from your neighbour.
-Talk to your neighbour before getting quotes.
+A sufficient fence in most inner-west areas is treated pine paling at 1.8 metres.
+Talk to your neighbour before getting quotes, and issue a Fencing Notice in writing if you want the cost-sharing protections the Act provides.
+If agreement cannot be reached, the matter goes to NCAT.

 Strata and townhouse fencing.
-In townhouse complexes, fencing between lots may be common property.
+In townhouse complexes across suburbs like Ryde, Lane Cove, and the Northern Beaches, fencing between lots may be common property.
 Check your strata plan before commissioning work.
-The body corporate may be responsible for shared fences, and approval may be required before changes can be made.
+The owners corporation may be responsible for shared fences, and approval is typically required before any changes.

 Dial Before You Dig.
-Water, gas, and telecommunications services commonly run along property boundaries.
+Water, gas, and telecommunications services commonly run along property boundaries throughout Sydney.
 Call 1100 before any post hole work.
 This is a free service and takes 2–3 business days.
 Your fencing contractor should not start digging without it.

 Hiring a Licensed Carpenter in NSW